PARK4139/task_orchestrator_cli/README.md

 # Project Description

-`common_auto_utility` is a collaborative, modular Python-based automation toolkit designed to streamline development, testing, deployment, and system operations.
+`auto_utility` is a collaborative, modular Python-based automation toolkit designed to streamline development, testing, deployment, and system operations.
 This repository is structured to support **teamwork**, scalability, and consistent workflows across Windows, WSL, and Linux environments.

 ---